-Kipper was very taken with the pancakes, although exhaustion induced her to have something of a mega-strop during the making of them.
+My daughter Kipper was very taken with the pancakes, although exhaustion induced her to have something of a mega-strop during the making of them.
 I’m not entirely sure what was wrong but it was probably my fault… Anyway, her frazzled emotional state (and mine) was soon soothed by a couple of apple pancakes, which disappeared into her mouth in about a millisecond.
 A thumbs up from Kipper then.

 One other quick note – I halved the recipe, which says that it makes 12 pancakes, but I still managed to make 12 pancakes!
 I thought ours were about the size described but perhaps they were smaller.
 Either way, this recipe will reward you with plenty of gorgeous Polish apple pancakes.
 Enjoy!